 An interview is not the time to blame someone else for your professional missteps or personal mistakes.
 Nearly everyone has trouble spots on their resume that need explaining, so explain them in a professional way without pointing the finger.
 That is what a good teammate does!
 Take ownership of your areas for development.
 You can show your ability to be introspective and use life lessons to help identify where you need to grow.
 After all, an MBA should be a transformational experience.

 6. Don’t ignore your surroundings or forget to test your tech.

 Most schools now offer the option to interview on campus, but many interviews are still happening virtually.
 While we’ve gotten quite used to virtual interactions, you can unintentionally share more of you than you anticipate.
 For a virtual interview, log in ten to 15 minutes before the interview start time to test things out.
 As a part of testing your technology (don’t download a new version of Zoom or Teams the day before the interview!), look at your surroundings on camera before your interview begins.
 Ideally, you should have a blank or simple wall behind you.
-If you cannot control what’s behind you, either blur the background or use a virtual background—and not a beach scene or a picture of your dog!
+If you cannot control what’s behind you, either blur the background or use a virtual one—and not a beach scene or a picture of your dog!
 Find something simple that won’t distract your interviewer during your conversation.
 In addition, try out your professional outfit on camera ahead of time.
-And if you use a virtual background, don’t wear green (it disappears on screen!
+And if you use a virtual background, don’t wear green—it disappears on screen!

-7. Don’t assume that if you practice in your head, your mouth will cooperate on the day of the interview.
+7. Don’t assume that if you practice in your head, your mouth will cooperate on interview day.